HieuNM6/learn_algorithm_go/README.md

-### Implement for problem set in http://www.geeksforgeeks.org in Go
+### Implement for some programming interview question in Go
 - Array:
     - Implement for Longest Increasing Subsequence(array.IncreaseSubSequence)